CudaText-addons/cuda_spell_checker/readme/readme.txt

       This pause can be changed in CudaText config user.json.
 See option "py_change_slow".

 Spell checker confirmation dialog buttons:
-    - Ignore: skip word
+    - "Ignore": skip word
-    - Change: replace word in editor, from dialog input box or selected listbox item
+    - "Change": replace word in editor, from dialog input box or selected listbox item
-    - Add: skip word and add it to a user dictionary for future
+    - "Add": skip word and add it to a user dictionary for future
-    - Cancel: stop all work
+    - "Cancel": stop all work

 ------------------------------